 Average Shelf Life for Popped Popcorn

-The simplest way to tell if popcorn is going bad is staleness.
-If your popcorn has lost its crunch, that’s a sure sign it’s going stale and it might be time to pop a fresh batch instead.
+So how can you tell if popcorn is going bad?
+The easiest way is to check for staleness.
+If your popcorn has lost its crunch, that's a telltale sign it's going stale.
+You can get creative and try these ideas to salvage this leftover popcorn, or you might be better off just popping a fresh batch.

 Average Shelf Life for Unpopped Popcorn Kernels